-In one sex scene Lester (Jason Mewes) flips his tie around, so it's hanging down his back.
-This was done because Jason has director Kevin Smith's daughter's name tattooed down his back, and used the tie to hide said tattoo.
+In one sex scene, Lester (Jason Mewes) flips his tie around, so it's hanging down his back.
+This was done because Jason has Writer and Director Kevin Smith's daughter's name (Harley Quinn Smith) tattooed down his back, and used the tie to hide the tattoo.

 The stick figure poster came from a conversation between Kevin Smith and Seth Rogen.
 Kevin said that they'd might as well use stick figures, since that's all the MPAA would allow.
 Rogen said that would be funnier than the whole movie.

 Near the end of the film, Traci Lords is seen on a rotating bed, spanking two of her co-stars with a riding crop.
 This is a parody of the final scene in the film that was at the center of Traci's notoriety in the 1980s: New Wave Hookers.

 The city of Philadelphia refused to allow the poster at bus stops because of the word "porno".
 When Kevin Smith agreed to have the word taken out and just have the title "Zack & Miri", the city still refused.

 In the movie, Zack and Miri are supposed to be the same age, but in real-life, Elizabeth Banks is almost ten years older than Seth Rogen.
 At the time of shooting, Seth Rogen was three years from his high school reunion, while Elizabeth Banks would have had hers six years prior.

 Kevin Smith originally wrote the film to be set in Minnesota, where he had shot Mallrats (1995), and had stated a desire to shoot there again.
 However, for budgetary reasons, Smith opted to shoot in Pittsburgh, where he had shot Dogma (1999), and re-wrote the script to take place in Monroeville, Pennsylvania.